SEPTEMBER 2021 – FEDERAL ELECTION UPDATE AND INFORMATION

-Finally, to round out a busy September, Treasurer Sherry Cunningham attended a last-minute campaign rally on September 28 in Edmonton Centre featuring Conservative leader Andrew Scheer and Premier Jason Kenney.
+Treasurer Sherry Cunningham attended a last-minute campaign rally on September 28 in Edmonton Centre featuring Conservative leader Andrew Scheer and Premier Jason Kenney.
 It was a brief opportunity to connect with both leaders and the Executive looks forward to sitting down with both in the future.

 On October 10, 2019, the President and Treasurer attended the offices of Sam Lilly, MP candidate for Edmonton Strathcona.
 The purpose of the meeting was to educate Mr. Lilly on the history of the Metis Settlements etc. Mr. Lilly appreciated being informed of the uniqueness of the Metis Settlements.
 Requests have also been placed with other MP candidates with hopes of meets and greets prior to the October 21, 2019 Federal Election

 The MSGC Executive members have also extended invitations to several key provincial cabinet members to visit the MSGC Assembly and the Metis Settlements.
 So far, invitations have been

 Hon.
 Kaycee Madu, Ministry of Municipal Affairs